-Little did I know, I truly had very little knowledge of what was waiting for me around the corner once the surgeries and treatments came to an end.
+Little did I know, I actually had very little knowledge of what was waiting for me around the corner once the surgeries and treatments came to an end.

 My surgeon did explain to me that there was a chance of developing this condition, but historically most of his patients did not develop it.
 At that time, I was more concerned about the surgery and chemo then I was of a little arm swelling and therefore, I asked very few questions and did very little to educate myself on it.

 After I finished chemotherapy and built up enough strength, I received the go ahead from my doctors to have reconstructive surgery.
 The surgery was done on an outpatient basis and all went rather well.
 That evening at home, I noticed that I had developed swelling in my left hand.
 One thing I was very adamant about at the hospital prior to my surgery was that no blood pressure was to be taken on my left arm, or any blood drawn.